 The National Environmental Policy Act (NEPA) scoping period was from November 16, 2010 through March 31, 2011.
 For more information regarding NEPA scoping, see What is NEPA Scoping?

 During the scoping period, USACE solicited public comments regarding the scope of GLMRIS.
-Comments were delivered during 12 USACE-hosted public scoping meetings and received via electronic submittal through the GLMRIS Web site, mail and hand-delivery.
+The scope included the prevention of interbasin transfer of ANS between the Great Lakes and the Mississippi River basins via aquatic pathways.
+Comments were delivered during 12 USACE-hosted public scoping meetings and received via electronic submittal through the GLMRIS website, mail and hand-delivery.

 Please refer to the Completed NEPA Public Scoping Meetings and Transcripts page for more information regarding these meetings and to view transcripts of the scoping meetings.